l3cube/l3cube.github.io/_posts/2015-10-06-PYthon-IPLookup.markdown

 ---
 layout: post
-title:  "Python, BGP RIB Table and IP Lookup
+title:  Python, BGP RIB Table and IP Lookup
 date:   2015-10-06
 author: Abhijit Gadgil
 categories: Python
 tags: python, numpy, iplookup
 ---

 Recently, I was looking at the RadixIPLookup element in [Click](http://www.read.cs.ucla.edu/click/elements) about an implementation of a routing table, which could do very fast lookup on a routing table of about 167K entries.
 I was looking at another fast IP lookup for a related problem at work - though not on such a large table size and the problem was that of a fixed match, so a simple hash table should suffice.
 Interestingly a while back I'd looked at some of the datasets from [caida.org](http://data.caida.org/datasets/) while I was looking around about net neutrality.
 Specifically I was looking at whether there's any data that could tell me what percentage of IP addresses are local to a country (say India).